 He has also served as a Derry Township Supervisor since 2006, serving as Chairman of the Board of Supervisors from 2008 to 2010.
 As Derry Township Supervisor, Pries led public meetings, oversaw a nearly $20 million annual budget and over 300 employees, and routinely interacted with local and regional businesses, government officials, community leaders to improve the quality of life in the area.
 Under his leadership, Derry Township held the line on real estate and occupational taxes.
 Pries also served on the Derry Township Industrial and Commercial Development Authority since 1999 and as Chairman from 2004 to 2005.
 His most memorable project was the GIANT Center, home of the Hershey Bears and a popular concert venue.

 A devoted community volunteer, Commissioner Pries founded and chaired the Hershey New Year's Committee to plan an annual celebration that draws upwards of 10,000 revelers and features live entertainment, fireworks and more to ring in the New Year.
 He also volunteered his time on the Derry Township Library Board, the Derry Township Tax Association, the Hershey Memorial Day Committee, Hershey Youth Football Association, the Community Celebration Committee, and many other community service-related organizations.

 Commissioner Pries graduated from Penn State University in 1994 with a bachelor's degree in Administration of Justice.
-He is a graduate of Hershey High School and active member of the Holy Spirit Catholic Church.
+He is a graduate of Hershey High School and active member of the St. Joan of Arc Church in Hershey.
 Commissioner Pries currently resides in Derry Township with his wife Angela and two children, Carter and Will.